These small-bathroom ideas will help improve your space and make you love it more.

-Consider a wall mount faucet.
+Consider a wall-mount faucet.

 Add a wall-mounted medicine cabinet.

-Add hooks for additional storage.
+Add hooks for more storage.

 Make the most of your linen storage.

 If your home lacks a linen closet, consider storing linens and towels in a hallway closet, chest or armoire.
 If you prefer to keep towels in the bathroom and need more space, floating shelves or a nook converted into a built-in are prime locations for keeping regularly used items.
-Under the sink is another perfect place to store a basket filled with fresh towels.
+Under the sink is another good place to store a basket filled with fresh towels.

 Add an extra mirror on the wall.